Why did Narendra Modi share a letter by 600 lawyers about alleged pressure on the Supreme Court?

 The letter said this claimed attempt to influence the court “on the basis of frivolous logic and stale political agendas" is not just disrespectful and contemptuous to the judiciary but also a threat to democracy.

-Most of the prominent signatories to the letter are lawyers are associated with the Bharatiya Janata Party.
-Though the letter does not mention any political parties, when Prime Minister Modi shared the letter on social media, he added message claiming that “to browbeat and bully others is vintage Congress culture”.
+Most of the prominent signatories to the letter are lawyers associated with the Bharatiya Janata Party.
+Though the letter does not mention any political parties, when Prime Minister Modi shared the letter on social media, he added a message claiming that “to browbeat and bully others is vintage Congress culture”.

 This prompted retorts from Congress leaders Mallikarjun Kharge and Jairam Ramesh.
 “Modiji, institution after Institution is being 'bullied' by you into submission, so stop pinning the blame on the Congress party for your own sins!”
 Kharge said.

 It is quite common for groups of lawyers to write open letters to the Chief Justice of the Supreme Court drawing attention to particular issues or grievances, lawyers aid.
-But this open letter is usual because it was quickly endorsed by the prime minister himself.
+But this open letter is unusual because it was quickly endorsed by the prime minister himself.

 Senior advocate Raju Ramachandran said it it was not really concerned with the independence of the judiciary.
 “Its political endorsement also indicates that it was only meant to oblige the government,” he said.